International Conference to Review the Global Vision of the Holocaust

+Background

+According to Iran, the aim of the forum was to "find answers to questions about the Holocaust" posed by Iranian president Mahmoud Ahmadinejad.
+Since coming to power in 2005, Ahmadinejad had previously engaged in Holocaust denial.

-Manouchehr Mottaki then foreign minister, of the Ahmadinejad government, said the purpose of the conference was not to reject or accept the historical reality of the Holocaust.
+Manouchehr Mottaki, then foreign minister of the Ahmadinejad government, said the purpose of the conference was not to reject or accept the historical reality of the Holocaust.
 Instead, along with other Iranian officials, he stated that the conference was intended to "create an opportunity for thinkers who cannot express their views freely in Europe about the Holocaust".
 Its objective was to create "suitable scientific research so that the hidden and unhidden angles of this most important political issue of the 20th century becomes more transparent."
-The event was organized by the ministry's Institute for Political & International Studies (IPIS).

 According to Mottaki: "If the official version of the Holocaust is thrown into doubt, then the identity and nature of Israel will be thrown into doubt.
 And if, during this review, it is proved that the Holocaust was a historical reality, then what is the reason for the Palestinians having to pay the cost of the Nazis' crimes?"

+According to scholar Jacob Eder, the conference was an example of an effort to reject Holocaust universality as a form of European American imperialism.
+The conference served not only to question and deny Israel's right to exist and to provide a forum for Holocaust denial but was also an attack on the West and its values more generally.

 Attendees

 There were 67 attendees from 30 countries, according to the Iranian foreign ministry.
+The AFP described attendees as a host of Western revisionists who doubted that the killing of six million Jews took place.